+ASHRAE 90.1-2007 Table 9.4.5

 Average of CF in NJ Clean Energy Program Protocols and 1.0 for CFs above 65% in NJ Protocol.
 Compromise based on PECo proposal to account for potential selection of high use circuits for retrofit.
 Subject to revision based on detailed measurement or additional research in subsequent TRM Updates.

 Average of NJ Clean Energy from JCP&L data and 2004-2005 DEER update study (December 2005).